maxwolf621/Notes/RXJS/RXJS_Operators.md

 // 9
 // 27
 ```
-Each time it observes one of these inner Observables, the output Observable begins emitting the items emitted by that inner Observable.

 **When a new inner Observable is emitted, `switchMap` stops emitting items from the earlier-emitted inner Observable and begins emitting items from the new one.**
 It continues to behave like this for subsequent inner Observables.